BEHIND THE WHEEL: Porsche Macan

 From RM 425,000

-" Is this the most expensive 2-litre car in history? "
+" Is this the most expensive 2-litre car on this side of the world? "

 Things got better when I climbed aboard, greeted by familiar Porsche instruments with brown partial leather combination.
 That particular Macan was preconfigured to save 12 or so thousand on a full leather upholstery which doesn't make much sense for a car that’s half a million ringgit.
 Having saved on leather, the intelligent person who did the configuration splurged on 18-way adjustment seats.
 It also has air suspension, a stopwatch, PCM, Bose audio (just get a Burmester unit), sunroof, a reverse camera (good for pixel counting) and that’s as many toys you get for 70 thousand.

-The person who decided on this configuration also suffers from inferiority complex disorder for having most money on huge wheels along with giant sunroof in a country that has summer all year.
+The person who decided on this configuration also suffers from inferiority complex disorder for having most money on huge wheels along with a giant sunroof in a country that has summer all year.

 I was rather eager to get into it to take shelter before neighbours start spitting with little help from its ostentatious exterior.
 Distastefulness aside, an Audi engine that lives under its hood has huge shoes to fill since a Porsche badge has been stuck onto it.
 First and foremost, lag is minimal but lateral acceleration is very much like a Q5’s so as the noises it makes.
-Just like a Q5, the Macan went lethargic pass 120 km/h and will take forever to go near its top speed.
+Just like a Q5, the Macan went lethargic past 120 km/h and will take forever to go near its top speed.
 Exhaust noise?
 A little on upshifts very much like in a VW Golf.
 At this point, I can’t help but to think the Macan is glorified Q5 with Porsche garnish.

 " The Macan is every bit more talented than a Q5